Baklava: Azerbaijan

+Charles Perry notes that the Azerbaijanis also make an archaic type of pastry where 7 layers of sweetened ground nuts separate 8 layers.
+This is called Bakï pakhlavasï (Baku-style baklava) and is made from noodle paste rather than filo.
+He posits that this may even be representative of the 'earliest form of baklava' as developed by Turkish nomads combining the filling of nuts with their layered bread.

 Uzbek and Tatar

-Uzbek cuisine has pakhlava, puskal or yupka or in Tatar yoka, which are sweet and salty savories (börekler) prepared with 10–12 layers of dough.
+Uzbek cuisine has pakhlava, puskal, or yupka, or in Tatar yoka, which are sweet and salty savories (börekler) prepared with 10–12 layers of dough.
 In Crimean Tatar cuisine, the pakhlava is their variant of baklava.

 Other

 There are many variants of Baklava in Maghrebi cuisine that are eaten to this day.
 Owing to its ancient origins, Assyrian people today continue to enjoy baklava and eat it as part of their larger cuisine.